 In 1910, if someone said they were “blowing the peter,” — it’s not what you’re thinking.
-From approximately 1890 to 1919, that term mean they were going to blow-up a safe to rob it, and the person doing was likely a yeggman, slang for safe robber.
+From approximately 1890 to 1919, that term meant they were going to blow-up a safe to rob it, and the person doing it was likely a yeggman, slang for safe robber.

-If someone said they wanted to buy some “happy dust,” it meant that he wanted to purchase some cocaine.
+If someone wanted to buy some “happy dust,” it meant that he/she wanted to purchase cocaine.

 An inmate, pig, trader, hustler, and moll were all slang terms for prostitute.
 If she was “on the turf,” it meant she was a streetwalker.
 If “she got jugged by a peeler, and thrown in the Irish club house,” it was slang for “she got arrested by an Irish cop and was taken to jail.”